Port of Hope Centers Inc

 Port of Hope Centers Inc - Boise, ID

-Port Of Hope Centers Inc is a dual diagnosis treatment center located at 7360 West Bethel Street in the 83704 zip code in Boise, ID.
+Port Of Hope Centers Inc is a mental health and substance abuse treatment center located at 7360 West Bethel Street in the 83704 zip code in Boise, ID.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Port Of Hope Centers Inc include brief intervention, relapse prevention and CBT.
-Port Of Hope Centers Inc provides 90 day inpatient rehab, intensive outpatient treatment services and outpatient rehabilitation.
-It also provides inpatient dual diagnosis treatment and residential substance abuse treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Some of the treatment approaches used by Port Of Hope Centers Inc include CBT, rational emotive behavioral therapy and anger management.
+Port Of Hope Centers Inc provides intensive outpatient treatment services, one year inpatient rehab and outpatient treatment.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 7360 West Bethel Street, Boise, ID 83704